slerman12/Help-me/7-Ongoing.md

 **Definition 1.** $x = \emptyset$.

-That is the empty set.
+That is the empty set, as described in the reminder.

 Now, assume the proposition stated in the PhD student handbook: “When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - PhD student handbook, page 15.